|Elliott Sound Products||Project 152 - Part 1|

 There are simpler and more complex ways to achieve the same result, but the version shown is a good overall compromise.
 The bass control makes use of a variable (gyrator based) inductor, and the frequency where the pot works is determined by the inductance.
 It's a shame that the pot for bass frequency control needs to be 100k (almost all others are 10k), but the gyrator won't work properly in this circuit if the resistance is too low.
 The treble control uses a variable capacitance multiplier.
 The output of the bass & treble controls goes directly to the parametric stage.

 The ability to switch between shelving and peaking is optional.
-The switch changes between the two, and when open the bass control is shelving (normal tone control operation).
+The switch changes between the two, and when closed (C1 shorted) the bass control is shelving, giving 'traditional' tone control operation.
 The 4.7µF cap will be something of a nuisance, because it's a large value for a polyester cap, and it may be easier to use lower value caps in parallel.
 The value isn't overly critical, so you could use 5 x µF caps in parallel with only a small frequency change (the lowest frequency will fall by less than 1Hz).
 Don't use an electrolytic cap here, and definitely not a tantalum cap!

 |Bass (Hz) - Peaking||30||34||40||50||72|